vippsas/vipps-ecom-api/vipps-ecom-api.md

-1. Vipps can not guarantee that the user will get to the `fallBack` URL, since the user may switch away from Vipps or "kill" the app, or there may be network or battery problems, etc before the URL is opened.
+1. Vipps can not guarantee that the user will get to the `fallBack` URL, since the user may switch away from Vipps or "kill" the app, or there may be network or battery problems, etc. before the URL is opened.
+   If the merchant relies 100 % on users visiting the `fallback` URL, there will be problems: The user has completed the payment, but the merchant ignores it.
 2. If the user has started the payment in an embedded browser, such as in Facebook or Instagram, it is not possible for Vipps to open the `fallBack` URL in the embedded browser.
 The phone OS will always open URLs